wp-plugins/robo-gallery/readme.txt

 In gallery settings you can enable custom caption settings where you can customize font color and see results in live preview

-= How to load more function work? =

-In gallery admin section you can define amount of the images for the first load and after click on load more button.
-Load more it's such google gallery style pagination functionality which make you able to limit amount of the images for the first load

-= How to define video for some gallery image? =

-Every gallery image have additional fields where you can define custom link, title, description.
-One of the link option allow you to define link type, for example video link.
-All this options you can find in gallery images manager, inside general gallery settings

-= How to define custom link for some gallery images? =

-Every gallery image have additional fields where you can define custom link, title, description.
-All this options you can find in gallery images manager, inside general gallery settings

 = Is it possible to customize gallery image caption ? =

 In gallery settings you can find images manager where you can change settings of every image, one of the option it's caption of the image